 Actions for Disputes Over Accommodation and Disability Separations.

-Employees may challenge issues relating to the University’s determination regarding a request for accommodation using the University’s Disabilities Policy, including the internal grievance mechanism in that policy, and/or using those remedies available through applicable law.
+Employees may challenge issues relating to the University’s determination regarding a request for accommodation using the University’s Policy, 402-03, Accommodating Persons with Disabilities, including the internal grievance mechanism in that policy, and/or using those remedies available through applicable law.
 Disputes regarding these issues will not be subject of grievances under Article 41.
 Employees may challenge a disability separation through the grievance procedure.

 ARTICLE 11 – SAFETY, HEALTH AND UNIFORMS